 - Drama Therapy

 - Play Therapy

 - Mindfulness by Universiteit Leiden on Coursera certificate

-I believe that the relationship between the client and the counsellor (the therapeutic relationship) is the strongest healing force within therapy, so I take earning and preserving my clients' trust very seriously.
-I firmly believe that therapy can only ever be successful if there is a strong working alliance between client and counsellor.
+I believe that the relationship between the client and the therapist (the therapeutic relationship) is the strongest healing force within therapy.
+Therefore I take earning and preserving my clients' trust very seriously.
+I firmly believe that therapy can only ever be successful if there is a strong working alliance between client and therapist.

 I welcome people from all walks of life; I will not make assumptions about you based on your sex, age, colour, race, disability, sexuality, social, economic or immigration status, lifestyle, religious or cultural beliefs.

 As part of my clinical psychology training, I have gained in-depth knowledge of the psychiatric diagnosis system (BNO-10, DSM-5); I am aware of the symptoms of all common mental health conditions.
 However, I believe that a diagnosis cannot encapsulate the complexity of an individual.
 When working with a client, I always focus on them as whole beings; not on their diagnosis.